Sooo.. you’ve got questions for me…

 Where are you based?

-I’ve called the Bay Area home for the last 15 years, but I have East Coast roots.
-I take assignments nationally and world wide.
+I’ve called the San Francisco and Oakland home for the last 15 years, but I have East Coast roots.
+I take photography jobs nationally and world wide.
 My passport is current and I love using it!

 Will you travel for our wedding?

 I’ve been working as a professional photographer for over a decade.
 I started working for newspapers after I earned my degree in photography (and Spanish).
 I love all kinds of photography – from editorial spreads to fashion to weddings.
 The common thread is my love for witnessing and telling people’s unique stories.

 It depends on the shoot.
 I generally use a Canon 5D mark 3, with a selection of Canon prime and zoom lenses.
 When more lighting or equipment is needed, I have that too!
 (And I always bring back up gear just in case).